miro-arvila/IVA_review/README.md

 # IVA review
-This repository contains both of the examples from the paper "Independent vector analysis - an introduction to statisticians" by Arvila, M., Nordhausen, K., Sipilä, M and Taskinen, S.
+This repository contains both of the examples from the paper "Independent vector analysis - an introduction to statisticians" by Arvila, M., Nordhausen, K., Sipilä, M. and Taskinen, S.

 A preprint of the paper is available on ArXiv (https://arxiv.org/abs/2506.16175).